sigopt/sigopt-examples/classifier/README.md

 2. (Optional) Find your API Token on the [API tokens page](https://app.sigopt.com/tokens).
 3. Install requirements `pip install -r requirements.txt`

-If you don't provide your SigOpt API Token then this demo will automatically default to using SigOptlite, a more limited, in-memory tool which provides a more limited set of capabilities than the full SigOpt service but which is sufficient for this demo.
+If you don't provide your SigOpt API Token then this demo will automatically default to using SigOptlite, a in-memory tool which provides a more limited set of capabilities than the full SigOpt service but which is sufficient for this demo.

 ## Run